Last Updated on May 16, 2023 by Matt

 Getting a set of stronger lights is one of the most common upgrades for electric scooters.

-Usually, owners buy either a strong main headlight, or a set of a headlight and brake lights.
+Usually, owners buy either a strong main headlight or a set of headlight and brake lights.
 If you buy brake lights, you will probably have to have them turned on the whole time, as connecting them to the brake systems of your scooter and having them flash when braking would be very difficult.

 Also, a lot of owners choose to get LED strips as customization as well.